 LORI HAMILTON'S DOG TRAINING PHILOSOPHY

 Our trainers use balanced dog training teaching methods.
 We use both rewards and corrections to create a communication system between the dog and its owner.
 We find that all tools in a dog trainer’s toolbox have a purpose when used correctly.
-By not limiting ourselves to one approach, we open the doors to make training a positive and effective experience for each dog and its owner.
+By not limiting ourselves to one approach or type of equipment, we open the doors to make training a positive, fair, and effective experience for each dog and its owner and to move the dog forward.

 As balanced trainers, we start training new commands and behaviors with rewards (either food or a toy) to positively guide the dog in the right direction.
 Once the dog understands the command, we slowly add distractions to increase the level of discipline the dog has for that command.
 When we are sure that the dog understands what is being asked of him/her, we can then hold the dog accountable for disobeying a command.
 This is when a correction would be given.
 A correction can be a touch, a word, or a small pop of the leash.